robertoschwald/jasig-cas-examples-robertoschwald/README.md

 Sample application
 ------------------
-The CAS application overlay setup in cas-server-webapp of this project uses
+The CAS application maven overlay configuration in the cas-server-webapp module of this project uses

  * Spring-WS based WebServiceClient to authenticate against a provided test Spring-WS WebserviceEndpoint (which btw. accepts every username / password given).
    The WebserviceClient is configured to not use a WSSE header.